 - Each person can do whatever he/she wants

 - Not as expensive as packaged tours or special hobbies

 Cons (Go and Sit):

 - Too many people sharing a house can be difficult for those wanting quiet time

 My Suggestion for 2019 – Sea Cruises

 Have you ever taken a cruise?
 Modern ships truly offer something for everyone.
 With onboard activities like rock climbing, sports courts, cooking/dance classes and even ice-skating, the active “go and doers” can get their fill without leaving the ship.
-The “go and seers” can enjoy ever-changing scenery, as well as a wide variety of shore excursions.
+The “go and seers” can enjoy ever-changing scenery, as well as a wide variety of itineraries and shore excursions.
 Sailings to Europe, Alaska, the Caribbean, Australia and even more exotic destinations mean you are never bored.

 Most importantly, for those needing a “go and sit” experience, there is nothing more relaxing than traveling by sea.
 I personally love the fact I only unpack once, yet get to see and experience many places from my moving hotel!